chm-dev/NewsFeedSolo/README.md

 **IMPORTANT NOTE: This is currently a Proof of Concept (POC) project intended to demonstrate the feasibility of automated news collection and analysis.
 It is not intended for production use without further development and hardening.**

 A full-stack Node.js application for collecting, analyzing, and serving news articles from RSS feeds.
-This application parses OPML files containing RSS feed URLs, fetches articles, extracts the main content, performs topic modeling, and serves content through a REST API with a Vue.js frontend.
+This application parses OPML files containing RSS feed URLs, fetches articles, extracts the main content, performs keyword analysis, and serves content through a REST API with a Vue.js frontend.

 ## Current State

 This project is a Proof of Concept that demonstrates:
 - Automated news collection and content extraction
-- Implementation of topic modeling for content categorization
+- Implementation of keyword-based content profiling
-- Basic recommendation system based on user interactions
+- Dynamic recommendation system based on user interactions
 - Simple web interface for content browsing

 While functional, some areas would need further development for production use: